bipinKrishnan/Pokedex/README.md

 This is a web app version similar to Pokédex(a device for getting details about a pokemon found in the Pokémon cartoon series), built and deployed with [streamlit](https://www.streamlit.io/)

 You can play with the app by uploading a pokemon image [here](share.streamlit.io/bipinkrishnan/pokemon/main)

+### Running the app locally
+1. Clone this repo and change directory to the folder

+1. Make sure that you have installed all the libraries specified in the [requirements.txt](https://github.com/bipinKrishnan/pokemon/blob/main/requirements.txt) file

+2. Now run the following command in the terminal

+       streamlit run streamlit_app.py